jitender1222/React-Simplified/01 Beginning/readme.md

  React was designed to be a flexible and efficient Javascript library to make the user interfaces.

  React is named react because of its ability to **react** to changes in data.
 When the data in a React component changes, React will automatically re-render the component so that it reflects the new data.
 This makes it easy to create user interfaces that always look up-to-date.

+ # What is Cross Origin in Script Tag ?

+ The crossorigin attribute on a script tag specifies that **CORS** is supported when loading an external script file from a third party server or domain.

+**CORS** is a standard mechanism used to retrieve files from other domains.

+## Syntax

+**tagname crossorigin**

+`Note:  This attribute is only relevant when the file is retrieved from a third party server.
+Do not use this attribute when the file is on your own server.`